Pismo Beach, California: Infrastructure

-Water is provided by a wells in the Santa Maria Groundwater Basin, Lopez Lake, and the State Water Project.
+Water is provided by wells in the Santa Maria Groundwater Basin, Lopez Lake, and the State Water Project.
+The city is planning a recycled water project called Central Coast Blue.

 In popular culture

-The city mentioned in the films Clueless and A Night at the Roxbury; the TV show United States of Tara; and the animated series Futurama (episode "Raging Bender"), Robot Chicken (episode "Rodiggity"), and The Critic (episode "Lady Hawke").
+The city is mentioned in the films Clueless (a reference is made to a fictitious "Pismo Beach disaster") and A Night at the Roxbury, the TV show United States of Tara, and the animated series Futurama (episode "Raging Bender"), Robot Chicken (episode "Rodiggity"), and The Critic (episode "Lady Hawke").

-The W. C. Fields comedy The Bank Dick (1940), set in Lompoc, includes a character listed in the film's credits as "A. Pismo Clam".
+In the W. C. Fields comedy The Bank Dick (1940), set in Lompoc, Jack Norton plays a character credited as "A. Pismo Clam".

 In the 1957 Merrie Melodies short Ali Baba Bunny, Bugs Bunny and his traveling companion Daffy Duck emerge from a tunnel, with Bugs believing they have arrived at Pismo Beach "and all the clams we can eat".

 In the TV movie Dragnet 1966 (1969), Bill Gannon (Harry Morgan) takes disability retirement and moves to Pismo Beach.
-After eight months and three weeks of eating Pismo Beach clam chowder, Bill's health returns, his teeth stop falling out, and he is able to be reinstated with the L.A.P.D.
+After eight months and three weeks of eating Pismo Beach clam chowder, Bill's health returns, his teeth stop falling out, and he is able to be reinstated with the LAPD.
 Explaining to Joe Friday (Jack Webb) the reason for his restored health, he states, "The clams, Joe.
 The clams."

+In "Guess Who's Knott Coming to Dinner", the fifth episode of the first season of The New Scooby-Doo Movies (aired October 7, 1972), when the mystery gang makes an unsuccessful escape from Captain Moody's mansion, Shaggy says they must have made a wrong turn at Pismo Beach.

 In The Monkees TV series episode "The Wild Monkees" (aired November 13, 1967), Pismo Beach is mentioned a few times.
 Mike Nesmith states, "You remember the Massacre at Pismo Beach?" when told that the Black Angels motorcycle gang will be staying at the hotel where they are working.
 The rest of the group replies "Pismo Beach?"

-In the movie Clueless (1995), reference is made to a fictitious "Pismo Beach disaster."

-In the I Love Lucy TV series episode "Lucy Gets In Pictures" (aired February 21, 1955), Lucy (Lucille Ball) mentions Pismo Beach as one of the locations that she and her best friend, Ethel Mertz (Vivian Vance), want to visit.
+In the I Love Lucy TV series episode "Lucy Gets in Pictures" (aired February 21, 1955), Lucy (Lucille Ball) mentions Pismo Beach as one of the locations that she and her best friend, Ethel Mertz (Vivian Vance), want to visit.

 Pismo Beach is mentioned in the Coen Brothers' film The Big Lebowski (1998).
-This shout-out inspired the title of the Labradford song "Up to Pizmo", from the band's 2001 album Fixed::Context.
+This shout-out inspired the title of the Labradford song "Up to Pizmo" from the band's 2001 album Fixed::Context.